 Here you will find a review of the Study Trips which have been successfully completed this semester thus far.
 Read the following post to discover the great adventures students have experienced!

-Emilio Iodice welcoming the class of 2013-2014 to the John Felice Rome Center.
+Emilio Iodice's welcome to the John Felice Rome Center.

 Discover a brand new short term study abroad program in Rome and Malta!
 Enroll in this Human Rights J-Term course and earn 3 credit hours while studying abroad.
 Visit our Malta J-Term page for more program information.